mmb-irb/MDDB-docker/readme/config.md

       - mongodb
     working_dir: /data
     volumes:
-      - /path/to/loader/files:/data   # path where the loader will look for files
+      - /path/to/loader/files:/data   # path in the host machine where the loader will look for files
     networks:
       - my_network